idelchi/godyl/docs/index.md

 {% endraw %}

 For a sample, see [tools.yml](https://github.com/idelchi/godyl/blob/main/tools.yml) or run `godyl dump tools -e > tools.yml` to inspect the default configuration.

+> **Note**: Tool is currently in development, and the code-base is rather chaotic, until it is cleaned up.